10 ‘best of’ albums that are perfect introductions to famous bands

 Mötley Crüe – The Dirt Soundtrack (2019)

 Not only did Mötley Crüe win big with their much-loved Netflix biopic The Dirt, the film’s soundtrack also introduced a new generation of fans to their music.
-And rightly so — The Dirt Soundtrack is an essential collection of the band’s material, spanning across their entire career and amassing some of their best material.
-But it’s not only the songs you’ve heard before — tracks like Red Hot, Too Young To Fall In Love, and Piece Of Your Action not only teach new listeners about the band’s radder B-sides, they also let entrenched Crüe-sers know this soundtrack wasn’t a slapdash affair.
+And rightly so – The Dirt Soundtrack is an essential collection of the band’s material, spanning across their entire career and amassing some of their best songs.
+But it’s not only the music you’ve heard before – tracks like Red Hot, Too Young To Fall In Love, and Piece Of Your Action not only teach new listeners about radder B‑sides, they also let entrenched Crüe-sers know this soundtrack wasn’t a slapdash affair.

 Motörhead – No Sleep ’Til Hammersmith (1981)

-Surprisingly few live albums provide a solid introduction to the bands who made them — because in all honesty, most live albums aren’t terrific.
-But Motörhead’s No Sleep ’Til Hammersmith has the band sounding as fearsome and frantic as they do on any of their albums, exuding that electric energy that only live Lemmy can provide.
-The songs thereon also give the listener a best-of setlist of the band’s early, genre-defining material, including famous cuts like Ace Of Spades and Overkill alongside lesser-known gems like The Hammer and Capricorn.
+Surprisingly few live albums provide a solid introduction to the bands who made them – because in all honesty, most live albums aren’t terrific.
+But Motörhead’s No Sleep ’Til Hammersmith has them sounding as fearsome and frantic as they do on any of their albums, exuding that electric energy that only live Lemmy can provide.
+The songs thereon also give the listener a best of setlist of the band’s early, genre-defining material, including famous cuts like Ace Of Spades and Overkill alongside lesser-known gems like The Hammer and Capricorn.
 Lightning in a bottle, this album.

 Nirvana – Nirvana (2002)

 Due to the weight of their cultural impact, getting into Nirvana can feel like a daunting task.
-Fortunately, the band’s 2002 self-titled compilation album is an excellent way to get into their music without feeling overwhelmed by what each album means to music history.
-The best-of includes both the hits and some previously-unreleased versions of classic songs, making it an interesting artifact in its own right.
+Fortunately, their 2002 self-titled compilation album is an excellent way to get into their music without feeling overwhelmed by what each album means to music history.
+The best of includes both the hits and some previously-unreleased versions of classic songs, making it an interesting artefact in its own right.
 While there are a few choice tracks missing from the album, it still gives newcomers an excellent stepping stone to Nirvana fandom.

 The Cramps – Bad Music For Bad People (1984)

-It’s especially interesting when a band’s best-of records have one of their most iconic covers.
-The leering yellow bastard on the cover of 1984’s Bad Music For Bad People has become synonymous with garage punks the Cramps.
-Kind of sad, really, since the album was seen as a heartless attempt to cash in on the band by former label I.R.S.
+It’s especially interesting when a band’s best of record has one of their most iconic covers.
+The leering yellow bastard on the cover of 1984’s Bad Music For Bad People has become synonymous with garage punks The Cramps.
+Kind of sad, really, since the album was seen as a heartless attempt to cash in by former label I.R.S.
 Records after Lux Interior and co. jumped ship.
-Still, if you’re a newcomer looking to enter the band’s leopard-print world, you can find no better gateway than this collection.
+Still, if you’re a newcomer looking to enter this leopard-print world, you can find no better gateway than this collection.

 Mayhem – Live In Leipzig (1993)